Glareone/AZ-204-Microsoft-Azure-Developer/README.md

 * Azure bot can help you to find information about anything from Azure World:
 `azure find KEY_WORD` - to find anything tied with your keyword, i.e. `azure find "blob storage create"` or `azure find blob-storage-create` (first example with quotes usually works better)
 * To find information about proper command (like to get the list of all parameters): `az YOUR_COMMAND --help`
+* To find information in bash you may also use `az find "YOUR_QUESTION"`

 ## On-premise gateway & Isolated Service Environment & Direct Link | Peer-2-Site Site-2-Site.
 Logic App, Power BI, Power Apps connection to on-premise data and network.
 ### App Gateway